MITLibraries/alma-patronload/README.md

 - `DATA_WAREHOUSE_SID` = The system identifier for the Data Warehouse database instance.
 - `LOG_LEVEL` = The log level for the `alma-patronload` application
 - `S3_BUCKET_NAME` = The S3 bucket in which files are deposited.
-- `S3_PATH` = The path to the S3 bucket in which files are deposited.
+- `S3_PATH` = The file path prefix for files deposited to the S3 bucket.
+- `WORKSPACE` = Set to `dev` for local development, this will be set to `stage` and `prod` in those environments by Terraform.

+## Optional ENV
 - `SENTRY_DSN` = If set to a valid Sentry DSN, enables Sentry exception monitoring.
 This is not needed for local development.
-- `WORKSPACE` = Set to `dev` for local development, this will be set to `stage` and `prod` in those environments by Terraform.